UBCO-COSC-360-Winter-2021-Term-1/the-project-git-gurus/Project Goals.md

 This project should demonstrate your knowledge in full stack web design and programming.
 Your final submission will be submitted both electronically in the provided repository in addition to the site being available on cosc360.ok.ubc.ca.
 All your code and related files will be stored into the class project repository.

-# Milestones:

-**I. Monday, November 1st, 2021**

-1. Project Proposal - 5%
- * Team member selections - list
- * Project description and details:
- * Provide a description of the project you are going to undertake
- * Requirements list of what (at a minimum) your site will do (you will need to explore existing sites to understand their functional offerings).
-You should be able to understand from reading this document exactly what a user/administrator will be able to do on the site.
-You will receive feedback on this so that you can direct the efforts of your project accordingly.
- * This will form a list of minimum end deliverables on the project and should be a comprehensive document (but you can expand on it).
- * You can submit this as a readme type document in your project repo.
- * Early review is encouraged for feedback.

 **II.
 Sunday, November 14th, 2021**